Yahoo sees several flaws in $2.7 billion Mexico ruling: source

 The details of the suit remained unclear on Monday.
 Documents from local courts in Mexico are not available for public consultation.
 Yahoo declined to comment.

 Yahoo signed a commercial relationship with the two companies in 2002, the person familiar with the matter said.
-Yahoo terminated the relationship with the companies in 2009, the person said.
+Yahoo terminated the relationship with the companies in 2009, the person noted.

 Yahoo's appeal is expected to be heard by a panel of three judges in a superior court in Mexico City, the person said who was not authorized to speak publicly on the matter.
 It was not clear when Yahoo might file its appeal.